mariazevedo88/travels-java-api/README.md

 `links` - self-linking URL for the statistic.
 It is automatically generated.

-All `BigDecimal` values always contain exactly two decimal places, eg: `15.385` is returned as `15.39`.
+All `BigDecimal` values always contain exactly two decimal places, e.g: `15.385` is returned as `15.39`.

 ### Technologies used